 Just that I thinks it's awesome!
 Keep food & drink prices affordable to families.
 Make effort to secure money from State Government (lobby) Make it a proper football stadium.
 Do not have an extensively long field to cater for rugby.
 Seating should be about 5 metres max from the goal line.
 Make it happen ASAP!
 Multipurpose Stadium will be more beneficial My name is representing local club White Star Dandenong FC.
-All 180 members of the club are behind this bid and excited about the prospect of having a classical Allocated the in the area as true local club we can consort What is even more exciting its the idea of having a challing only minutes area. framing a locar A regue cub in the area a true locar cub we can support, what is even more excluding to the world a standard only influence away.
-If on our ground where we can all watch the possional football that our country has to offer and more so a local team that gives all players the dream that they could play professional notice in Dandenong.
-Offer stadium membership like MCC so we get access to all events Overall happy that this land will be put into good use.
+All 180 members of the club are behind this bid and excited about the prospect of having a local A league club in the area - a true local club we can support.
+What is even more exciting is the idea of having a stadium only minutes away from our ground where we can always the professional football that our country has to offer and more so a local team that gives all players the draam that they could play professional football here in Dandenong.
+I'm truly excited to see this project rise up Offer stadium membership like MCC so we get access to all events Overall happy that this land will be put into good use.
 Just worried about parking in neighboring areas.
 I am a resident in Metro Village Overall I think it will be a good investment for three reasons.
 1) The south east will have a team of its own to get behind; 2) There is a huge talent pool in the south-east.
 We could see some incredible talent rise; 3) It will bring the communities together through sporting and other events.
 Perfect location easy transport Plan for easy foot traffic access, especially to local cafe & restaurants to encourage a "day out" approach to events Planners need to accommodate disabled people wanting to attend the venue.
 People with disabilities would want good and easy access to the Stadium.
 Toilets would need to be built with easy access for people in wheelchairs etc. State Government could pay a certain amount of cost with a seniors grant.
 Please build it!
 I really want to get behind this community-focussed Team in my local area.
 Provide standing room for football fans Team 11 should really try and chip in for the new stadium so you have an upper hand on West Melbourne in the stadium category The in goal area must not accommodate Rugby Unions huge in goal area The lights look like deck lamps The soccer is exciting (Go Team 11!) and I hope that happens, but I'd also love to see the Storm play there and also see concerts and other events.
-It would be great not to have to go into the City for all of these things This should have been done a long time ago.
+It would be great not to have to go into the City for all of these things.
+This should have been done a long time ago.
 This will change the face of our city forever.
 Well done To support the community and local sporting clubs. eg FFA Cup games for local clubs We are in desperate need of a stadium that is for all in our local area & has no ethnic ties.